5 Symptoms You May Need a Root CanalHeather | February 17, 2010

 This blog post is meant to inform you about root canal symptoms.
 It is not meant to replace a visit to your favorite Columbus dentist.
 Tooth pain sometimes appears to “go away” only to come back “full on” at the most inconvenient time, say the 1st day of your vacation.

-Root Canal Sympton #1 – You have a moderate to severe lingering tooth pain when drinking hot liquids or eat hot foods.
+- Root Canal Symptom #1 – You have a moderate to severe lingering tooth pain when drinking hot liquids or eat hot foods.
 This tooth pain can also be caused by cold liquids or foods.

-Root Canal Symptom #4 – You have a bubble on your gum that looks like a pimple and when pressed it my bleed or release pus.
+- Root Canal Symptom #4 – You have a bubble on your gum that looks like a pimple and when pressed it may bleed or release pus.
 This stuff isn’t pretty folks and it’s in your mouth.

-Root Canal Symptom #5 – You have pain that starts in one tooth then raditates to other regions of your jaw or head.
+- Root Canal Symptom #5 – You have pain that starts in one tooth then radiates to other regions of your jaw or head.
 Example would be pain in a lower back tooth that radiates to your ear on the same side and feels like an ear ache.